GoogleCloudPlatform/dotnet-docs-samples/kms/api/Kms.Samples/README.md

 # .NET Cloud Key Management Service (KMS) Samples

-These samples demonstrate how to interact with the [Cloud KMS][kms] using the Cloud KMS API using .NET in C#.
+These samples demonstrate how to interact with the [Cloud KMS][kms] using C# and the .NET client libraries to call the Cloud KMS API.

 The samples require [.NET Core 3.1][net-core] or later.